ZhaoJiaJin/lyrics/readme.md

 python classify_artist_ml.py svm Tfidf
 ```

-ps: you can also customize ngram, open corresponding python file and search ngram_range, default is (1,3) means n is from 1 to 3, you can change it to (1,2) or (1,1)
+PS: you can also customize ngram, open corresponding python file and search ngram_range, default is (1,3) means n is from 1 to 3, you can change it to (1,2) or (1,1)

 # Results